Organizers cancel Farm-City Breakfast

 Its purpose is to bring the agricultural community together with city and county leaders, a number that approaches 500 attendees.

-Joan Hayden, president of the Daviess County KFB board, said the decision wasn’t taken lightly but that the pandemic forced the cancelation as it has with other popular annual activities.
+Joan Hayden, president of the Daviess County KFB board, said the decision wasn’t taken lightly but that the pandemic forced the cancellation as it has with other popular annual activities.

 “It was with a lot of thought and with a lot of trepidation; we did not want to have to do it but you just can’t social distance that many people who always want to attend, and then also try to get a speaker in,” Hayden said.
 “We absolutely hated it and it was with a heavy heart that we had to make that decision.”